maldf/webgl-assignment2/README.md

-# webgl assignment2
+# WebGL assignment2: Painting with the Mouse
-Tested with Firefox and Chrome.
+Tested with Firefox and Chrome on Linux.